groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/document-loading/download-annotate-pdfs-s3-groupdocs-dotnet/_index.md

 await client.PutObjectAsync(putRequest);
 ```

-### What's the best way to handle AWS credentials in production applications?
+**Q: What's the best way to handle AWS credentials in production applications?**

-For production deployments, use IAM roles attached to your EC2 instances or ECS containers.
-For local development, use the AWS CLI credentials or environment variables.
-Never hardcode credentials in your source code:
+A: Use IAM roles attached to EC2/ECS instances or AWS Lambda execution roles.
+For local development, rely on the AWS CLI credential file or environment variables.
+Never embed keys in source code.

 ```csharp
 // Production: Uses IAM role automatically